Cost of treatment

 - Do not use the elevators

-CAMH is a smoke-free faciilty.
-This is part of our commitment to providing a safe, healthy and healing environment for our clients, staff and visitors.
+CAMH is a tobacco-free facility.
+This is part of our commitment to providing a safe, healthy and healing environment for our clients/patients, staff and visitors.

-There is no smoking of any kind on CAMH's three main sites (Queen Street, College Street and Russell Street sites), except in specifically designated areas.
+There is no smoking of any kind on CAMH's three main sites (Queen Street, College Street and Russell Street sites).

-If you smoke and are concerned about the impact this policy may have on you, speak to your care team about options such as nicotine replacement therapy (for example, patch, gum or inhaler).
+If you smoke and are concerned about the impact this policy may have upon your experience at CAMH, please speak with a member of your treatment team about options such as nicotine replacement therapy.

 Inpatients can use CAMH’s laundry facilities to wash their own clothes.
 CAMH is responsible for washing sheets and towels.